keyboardio/Chrysalis-Firmware-Bundle/README.md

  [chrysalis]: https://github.com/keyboardio/chrysalis-bundle-keyboardio
  [kaleidoscope]: https://github.com/keyboardio/Kaleidoscope

-All of the firmware sketches have at least the following plugins enabled, and have five editable layers set up:
+All of the experimental firmware sketches have at least the following plugins enabled, and have five editable layers set up:

 - [EEPROM-Keymap][plugin:EEPROM-Keymap]
 - [EEPROM-Settings][plugin:EEPROM-Settings]